-While another post of mine describes the Hot Sausage Sandwich, this post describes the cold sausage sandwich, which, while being very similar, is a completely different snack.
+While another post of mine describes the wonderful Hot Sausage Sandwich, this post describes the cold sausage sandwich, which, while being very similar, is of course a completely different snack.
 Similar ingredients but a different experience altogether.

 Best sausage for a cold sausage sandwich